mohamedelkashif/lf-code-challenge/README.md

 Run the pulled image throught the following command `docker run -p 8080:8080 -t mohamedmkashif/labforward-helloworld`

 ## Usage & available end-points
-There are four end-points available in this project
+There are five end-points available in this project

 | Method        | Endpoint              | Body            |
 | ------------- |:---------------------:| --------------- |